MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 Unlike traditional public and private distribution groups, shared distribution groups are at the organization level rather than the app level.
 Due to this, the steps to create one are slightly different:

-1. Log in to the App Center portal, then select the organization to which you would like to add a shared group.
+1. Sign in to the App Center portal, then select the organization to which you would like to add a shared group.
 2. On the navigator pane that opens, click **People**.
 3. On the People page, click the distribution group link to open the shared distribution groups page.
 4. On the top-right corner of the shared distribution groups page, select the blue **Create new group** button.